 COVID-19 Help and Support - The Global Engagement Center Is ready to answer any questions and provide support.
 Please email us at firstname.lastname@example.org.

 Study abroad to Europe and beyond!
-As an OCC study abroad student you'll receive transferrable GE college credit, become immersed in a new culture or language, learn in new ways, and be able to distinguish yourself from the pack as a job applicant.
-Students who study abroad report an increase in passion and deeper understanding of what they studied but also report developing "soft skills" for life.
+OCC study abroad students receive transferrable GE college credits, are immersed in a new culture or language, learn in new ways, and can distinguish themselves from the pack as a job applicant.
+Students who study abroad report an increase in passion and deeper understanding of what they studied and also report developing "soft skills" that will benefit them for life.
 Alumni report feeling more confident, mature & independent upon their return.

-Study abroad is one of the most transformative experiences you can have in college and has real benefits on your future, including documented increases in GPA, degree completion, and graduation rates among participants.
+Study abroad is one of the most transformative experiences you can have in college and has real benefits on your future, including documented increases in GPA, degree completion, and graduation rates.

-Additional programs to other destinations and longer programs are available through provider companies, or additional individual universities.
-Download program details below and contact the Study Abroad Advisor in the OCC Global Engagement Center if you have questions.
+Additional programs to other destinations and longer programs are available through study abroad provider companies, or additional individual universities.
+Contact the Study Abroad Advisor in the OCC Global Engagement Center if you have questions.

-OCC Faculty Led Study Abroad Programs 2021-POSTPONED UNTIL Summer 2022
+OCC Faculty Led Study Abroad Programs Planned for Summer 2022

-PARIS, France - OCC's longest running study abroad program, and for good reason!
-French Language classes of all levels with Paris native OCC Professor Lia Raileanu.
-This program usually is in the month of July.
+Paris, France - French Language classes of all levels with Paris native OCC Professor Lia Raileanu.
+This program is planned for the month of July.
 For four weeks you'll take classes with Ms. Raileanu and at the Sorbonne, live in university housing with other French students and take part in sight seeing and excursions designed to increase fluency and cultural understanding.
-More details coming soon.
+Program website.
+Attend an information session (listed on the workshop page) to learn more.

-Rome, Italy - Want to live in Rome and study art and photography?
+Rome, Italy - See, sketch and shoot your way around Rome while you study art and photography!
 This team taught, 4 week program with Chris Kerins and Jonathan Fletcher will stimulate your creative development with hands on activities, excursions and exploration of the museums and galleries containing works of the masters.
-More details coming soon.
+Program website, Program details website.
+Attend an information session (listed on the workshop page) to learn more.

-All OCC faculty led program classes are GE and CSU/UC transferrable!
+All OCC faculty led program classes are CSU/UC transferrable general education classes (GE's)

-Additional programs available through study abroad provider companies, or additional individual universities (see funding page) - Contact the Study Abroad Advisor in the Global Engagement Center or join the study abroad interest list, for more information.
+Additional programs are available through study abroad provider companies, or additional individual universities (see funding page).
+There are also virtual study abroad programs.
+Some virtual study abroad programs may qualify for scholarships. - Google, or contact the Study Abroad Advisor in the Global Engagement Center or join the study abroad interest list, for more information.
 Classes through study abroad providers may or may not be accepted for degree credits to OCC or transfer to other universities.
 It is up to students to do their due diligence regarding transferability, by contacting the OCC graduation office and/or the university they wish to transfer to.
+You will need to know the exact class name and number and which institution will issue the transcript for your coursework abroad.

 Follow OCC's Study Abroad Instagram: @occ_study_abroad_ambassadors